Quoruda/Quoruda/README.md

 ## 👤 About me

 I am currently studying computer science and I love building projects from the ground up.
 Here, you'll find my projects, created to share ideas, collaborate with other developers, and contribute to the open-source ecosystem.
 My goal is to combine creativity, learning, and visibility in the world of development.

+Feel free to explore my repositories, ask questions, or collaborate on a project! 🚀

 <!--
 ---